Star Ixiom: Development and release

 Star Ixiom was directed by Yuichiro Sadahiro, known for his work on the Tales series and Katamari Damacy.
 It is the sequel to Star Luster, an older Namco game released for the Family Computer in 1985 that has since been ported to several other platforms.
 The game was billed as a "simulation and shooting" title, meant to signify the usage of elements from both tactical role-playing games and space combat simulations.
 It is set within Namco's United Galaxy Space Force (UGSF) saga, a fictional universe that ties together many of their space shooting games into one cohesive timeline.
 The development team focused on modernizing the gameplay in Star Luster while still keeping the mechanics and ideas that made the original popular intact.
-Its graphical style was designed after the one used in both the Sharp X68000 conversion of Star Luster and the PlayStation game Starblade Alpha.
+Its graphical style was designed after the one used in both the X68000 conversion of Star Luster and the PlayStation game Starblade Alpha.
 Characters and starships from the Xevious series were intended to appear in the game, but were cut at the last minute.
 The fictional word "Ixiom" in the game's title means "eternal truth".

 Namco announced Star Ixiom in January 1999; no comment was made on an international release.
 It was presented at the 1999 Tokyo Game Show in March, alongside Namco's own Dragon Valor and Ace Combat 3: Electrosphere.
-The game was released in Japan on September 9, 1999.
+The game was released in Japan on September 9, 1999, and in the United Kingdom on April 14, 2000.
 A European release followed a year later.
 Famitsu released a guidebook to coincide with its release, detailing its world, gameplay and characters.
 A soundtrack album, Star Ixiom/Original Soundtrack, was released on December 18, 1999.

 Reception

 Star Ixiom received a mixed reception, with many criticizing its simplicity and lack of variety in missions.
-German magazine Video Games labeled its presentation “extremely boring”, although would complement its simplistic controls, while Mega Fun disliked its lack of variety and bland storyline, unfavorable comparing it to Colony Wars.
-Swedish publication Super PLAY stated the game was too easy, only recommending it to players overwhelmed with games like Colony Wars.
+German magazine Video Games labeled its presentation "extremely boring", although complimented its simplistic controls, while Mega Fun disliked its lack of variety and bland storyline, unfavorably comparing it to Colony Wars.
+Swedish publication Super PLAY stated that the game was too easy, only recommending it to players overwhelmed with games like Colony Wars.

-In a more positive light, Next Generation highly praised its graphics and atmosphere, stating they “offer a convincing illusion of speed and scale”, while also applauding its depth and innovation.
+In a more positive light, Next Generation highly praised its graphics and atmosphere, stating they "offer a convincing illusion of speed and scale", while also applauding its depth and innovation.
 They also complimented its multiple game modes and ease of access to newer players.
-Consoles Plus, while calling it a “less serious” game than Colony Wars, appreciated the game's presentation and originality, alongside its role-playing game elements and cinematic cutscenes.
+Consoles Plus, while calling it a "less serious" game than Colony Wars, appreciated the game's presentation and originality, alongside its role-playing game elements and cinematic cutscenes.